William Sloane Coffin

-William Sloane Coffin Jr. (June 1, 1924 – April 12, 2006) was an American Christian clergyman and peace activist.
+William Sloane Coffin Jr. (June 1, 1924 – April 12, 2006) was an American Mainline Protestant clergyman and peace activist.
 He was ordained in the Presbyterian Church, and later received ministerial standing in the United Church of Christ.
 In his younger days he was an athlete, a talented pianist, a CIA officer, and later chaplain of Yale University, where the influence of H. Richard Niebuhr's social philosophy led him to become a leader in the civil rights movement and peace movements of the 1960s and 1970s.
 He also was a member of the secret society Skull and Bones.
 He went on to serve as senior minister at Riverside Church in New York City and President of SANE/Freeze, the nation's largest peace and social justice group, and prominently opposed United States military interventions in conflicts, from the Vietnam War to the Iraq War.
 He was also an ardent supporter of gay rights.

 Biography

 Childhood

 William Sloane Coffin Jr. was born into the wealthy elite of New York City.
 His paternal great-grandfather William Sloane was a Scottish immigrant and co-owner of the W. & J. Sloane Company.
 His uncle was Henry Sloane Coffin, president of Union Theological Seminary and one of the most famous ministers in the United States.
 His father, William Sloane Coffin, Sr., was an executive in the family business and president of the Metropolitan Museum of Art.
 Record producer and civil rights activist John Hammond was a cousin, and singer and musician John P. Hammond his nephew.
+One of his ancestors was Tristram Coffin, an early English settler in Massachusetts and prominent part of the whaling industry of the 1600s who bought Nantucket Island in 1659 for thirty pounds and two beaver hats.

 His mother, Catherine Butterfield, grew up in the Midwest, and as a young woman spent time in France during World War I providing relief to soldiers.
 She met her future husband there, where he was also engaged in charitable activities.
 Their three children grew up fluent in French by being taught by their nanny, and attended private schools in New York.

 William Sr.'s father, Edmund Coffin, was a prominent lawyer, real estate developer, and reformer who owned a property investment and management firm that renovated and rented low-income housing in New York.
 Upon Edmund's death in 1928, it went to his sons William and Henry, with William managing the firm.
 When the Great Depression hit in 1929, William allowed tenants to stay whether or not they could pay the rent, quickly draining his own funds, and at a time when the family's substantial W. & J. Sloane stock was not paying dividends.